Former MIT chemist forces evacuation of Beacon Hill brownstone

 Boston Police say the SWAT unit was called in when officers on the scene determined she'd barricaded herself in her apartment.
 The woman was taken to Mass.
 General for evaluation.

-City assessing records and a Google search show that the owner of one fourth-floor unit is Kristine Holley, a biochemist who has done work at MIT on fighting cancer growth by trying to prevent tumors from growing blood vessels.
-Just nine days ago, she and colleagues were awarded a patent for a new way of preparing heparin.
+City assessing records and a Google search show that the owner of one unit is a biochemist who has done work at MIT on fighting cancer.

 I guess to much celebration may lead to mixing up the reagents?